Akron, Ohio: Print

-Akron was served in print by the daily Akron Beacon Journal, formerly the flagship newspaper of the Knight Newspapers chain; the weekly "The Akron Reporter"; and the weekly West Side Leader newspapers and the monthly magazine Akron Life.
+Akron is served in print by the daily Akron Beacon Journal, formerly the flagship newspaper of the Knight Newspapers chain; the weekly "The Akron Reporter"; and the weekly West Side Leader newspapers and the monthly magazine Akron Life.
 The Buchtelite newspaper is published by the University of Akron.

 TV

 Akron is part of the Cleveland-Akron-Canton TV market, the 18th largest market in the U.S. Within the market, WEAO (PBS), WVPX (ION), and WBNX-TV (The CW) are licensed to Akron.
 WEAO serves Akron specifically, while WBNX and WVPX identify as "Akron/Cleveland", serving the entire market.
 Akron has no native news broadcast, having lost its only news station when the former WAKC became WVPX in 1996.
 WVPX and Cleveland's WKYC later provided a joint news program, which was cancelled in 2005.

 Radio

-Though it is part of a combined TV market with Cleveland, Akron is its own radio market, with 12 stations directly serving it, including music stations WQMX 94.9 (Country), WONE 97.5 (Classic rock), WKDD 98.1 (Contemporary Hits), and WAKR 1590/93.5 (Soft AC/Full service).
+Though it is part of a combined TV market with Cleveland, Akron is its own radio market, with 11 stations directly serving it, including music stations WQMX 94.9 (Country), WONE 97.5 (Classic rock), WKDD 98.1 (Contemporary Hits), and WAKR 1590/93.5 (Classic hits/Full service).

-WHLO 640 and WNIR-FM 100.1 feature news/talk formats, while WCUE 1150 and WKJA 91.9 air religious programming.
+WHLO 640 and WNIR-FM 100.1 feature news/talk formats, while WKJA 91.9 airs religious programming.